JimenezPedro/Web/README.md

 # Web
-Trying new stuff with ASP.NET 8 and Blazor
+Trying new stuff with ASP.NET 8 and Razor